Rav Shmuel

-Shmuel Skaist, known professionally as Rav Shmuel, is an American Orthodox rabbi, speaker, and musician from Brooklyn, New York.
+Shmuel Skaist (born December 8, 1964), known professionally as Rav Shmuel, is an American Orthodox rabbi, speaker, and musician from Brooklyn, New York.
 Initially gaining recognition for his Jewish outreach programs aimed at Phish concertgoers, Skaist taught in yeshivot in New York and Israel for several years before deciding to pursue a music career.
 His debut studio album, Protocols, was released in 2006 by the Jewish Music Group label.

 History

 Early life

-Shmuel Skaist was born on December 8, 1964, to a devoutly Orthodox family in Brooklyn, New York's Crown Heights neighborhood.
+Shmuel Skaist was born to a devoutly Orthodox family in Brooklyn, New York's Crown Heights neighborhood.
 He is descended from a long line of prominent rabbis.

 Although forbidden from listening to secular music, Skaist heard his first secular song, "Dream Weaver" by Gary Wright, at age 12, and subsequently began listening to bands like The Beatles, Pink Floyd, Jethro Tull, and Led Zeppelin.
 As a teenager growing up in Queens and Baltimore, he hung out at arcades and pool halls.